betterscientificsoftware/bssw.io/Articles/Blog/2024-02-sc23-rse-workshop.md

 Charles Ferenbaugh is the Computer Science Lead for the Eulerian Applications Project at Los Alamos National Laboratory.
 He received a Ph.D. in Mathematics from Princeton University in 1992.
 He spent several years working at Raytheon developing high-performance signal processing software, before coming on staff at LANL in 2001.
 At LANL he has been a software developer contributing to large multiphysics code projects running on supercomputer clusters.
 He has also been a part of LANL research efforts in advanced architectures and programming models.
 He was a founding steering committee member of the US Research Software Engineer Association.

-Sandra Gesing is a senior scientist, Scientific Outreach and DEI Lead at the University of Illinois Discovery Partners Institute in Chicago.
+Sandra Gesing is the inaugural Executive Director of the US Research Software Engineer Association (US-RSE) and a Senior Researcher at the San Diego Supercomputer Center.
 Her research focuses on science gateways, computational workflows as well as distributed computing which inherently leads to highly interdisciplinary projects.
 She is especially interested in the sustainability of research software, the usability of computational methods, and the reproducibility of research results.
-She advocates for improving career paths for research software engineers and facilitators and for incentivizing their work via means beyond the traditional academic rewarding system.
-She is a founding steering committee member of the US Research Software Engineer Association (US-RSE).
+She advocates for improving career paths for research software engineers and facilitators and for incentivizing their work via means beyond the traditional academic reward system.

 Simon Hettrick is Deputy Director of the Software Sustainability Institute and a Director of the Southampton Research Software Group.
 Simon's research focuses on the use of software in the research community with the aim of understanding practices and demographics.
 Simon is a passionate advocate for Research Software Engineers.
 He orchestrated a campaign to gain recognition for this community, which has grown from a handful of people in 2013 to a substantial international community.
 He was the founding chair of the UK's Association of Research Software Engineers and was a founding Trustee of the Society of Research Software Engineering.